-First of all, our employees sign NDA’s with HelpCrunch and are legally obliged to keep your secrets safe.
+First, our employees sign NDA’s with HelpCrunch and are legally obliged to keep your secrets safe.

 The HelpCrunch team does regular pentests of our own services as well as of companies that use our tools.
-We have established a precise procedure for incident responses, which includes escalation procedures, rapid mitigation, and post-mortem.
+We have established a precise procedure for incident responses, which includes escalation procedures, rapid mitigation, and postmortem.

 We also provide an option of permission levels.
-You can set such permissions for particular teammates to include app settings, billing, user data, the ability to send or edit messages.
+You can set such permissions for particular teammates to include app settings, billing, user data, and the ability to send or edit messages.

-What HelpCrunch implements for our users
+What HelpCrunch implements for its users

 As a software company, we provide customer support services.
 Needless to say, we use our own tools to make it of the highest possible quality.